-Lancaster Castle Phase 1 for the Duchy of Lancaster
+Restoration and Preservation works (Phase One) to Lancaster Castle for Duchy of Lancaster

-Key Challenges: Liaising with the client to make sure our works did not impede on the Castle’s visitor and event schedule.
+Key Challenge: Ensuring we abided by the stringent heritage requirements and ensuring works did not impede the Castle's heavy visitor and events schedule.

 - External wind and weather proofing to three buildings: the Gate House, Governors House and the former Debtors’ Workshops